uqlibrary/homepage-react/README.md

 ### Code Coverage

-We require 100% coverage, but untestable/ unvaluable sections can be exlcude with istanbul (search the code base for examples)
+We require 100% coverage, but untestable/ non-valuable sections can be exlcuded with istanbul (search the code base for examples)

 To run the complete test suite and get code coverage, run `npm run test:cc`

 This will run unit tests (jest) and e2e tests (playwright) and then merge the coverage of the 2 to give complete coverage.
 Coverage reports are at `coverage/index.html` after the run.

-This will wipe previous coverage file.
+This will wipe any previous coverage files.

-On the server, coverage is checked on these branches: production, master, staging and any branch whose name includes the string 'coverage'
+On the server, coverage is checked on these branches: production, master, staging and any branch that is listed in the Git Triggers section of pipeline `homepage-development-coverage`.

-AWS Coverage checking is split between the two pipelines, both to make the run quicker, and because it reduces test flakiness.
-The package,json has a group of `!` lines in the nyc exclude section.
-The `bin/codebuild-test.sh` script will reverse some of these for each pipeline (but they are _not excluded_ in a local run, meaning we can split in pipeline on AWS and still check coverage locally!).
+(if it doesn't appear in `homepage-development-coverage` then it needs to be includes included in the Git Triggers section of `homepage-development` to be built at all)

 ## Mocking